 Women & Children

 El Kasmi, Karim C; Vue, Padade M; Anderson, Aimee L; Devereaux, Michael W; Ghosh, Swati; Balasubramaniyan, Natarajan; Fillon, Sophie A; Dahrenmoeller, Carola; Allawzi, Ayed; Woods, Crystal; McKenna, Sarah; Wright, Clyde J; Johnson, Linda; D'Alessandro, Angelo; Reisz, Julie A; Nozik-Grayck, Eva; Suchy, Frederick J; and Sokol, Ronald J, "Macrophage-derived IL-1β/NF-κB signaling mediates parenteral nutrition-associated cholestasis."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 296.